shanetran248/Facial-Recognition-GUI--Open-Source-Project-/FaceRecognitonGUI.md

 <img width="1369" alt="Screenshot 2024-11-20 at 11 37 52 AM" src="https://github.com/user-attachments/assets/26bd999b-103d-4bcd-9eac-ad310e26c0ad">
 <p><br></p>
 The GUI front end is compromised of a framework including 5 different folders- Static, Templates, Known_Persons, Unknown_Persons, and faceapp.py.

+<p><strong>Static Folder</strong></p>
+<p><br></p>
+The stacic folder contains the style.css file.
+The style.css program is a css script that gives the GUI its apperance.
+Its user a very neurtal color palette, inspired by the simple palette of the Apple website.
+The css program also sets the color's for all the feedback buttons as well.
+While not neccessary for the GUI to run, our team wanted to provide a good user experience and a visually appealing website does just that.